 Next up, you should cover construction heat safety in your data center hazard prevention checklist.
 Hot work, including welding and cutting, poses major fire risks.
 Especially around sensitive data center equipment, you should carefully control these risks.

-• Be thorough in your safety checks: Before starting hot work, your supervisors and staff should inspect the area for combustible materials or poor ventilation.
-Plus, you should secure a hot work permit to verify that all your safety measures are in place.
+- Be thorough in your safety checks: Before starting hot work, your supervisors and staff should inspect the area for combustible materials or poor ventilation. .
+Plus, you should secure a hot work permit to verify that all your fire prevention measures in the workplace are in place.

 7. Adopt Safe Lifting and Handling Practices